Skip to content

 The central message(s) of each section are summarized in boxes like this one.

-X509 certificates are part of a asymmetric cryptography system.
+X.509 certificates are part of an asymmetric cryptography system.

 Asymmetric cryptography uses related pairs of related keys.
 Each key pair consists of a public key and a corresponding private key.
 The actual certificate is the public key combined with the signature of a certification authority and a set of attributes (name, validity period, purpose, serial number, …).